reactioncommerce/docs/how-tos/emit-and-listen-to-events.md

 ## Background:

 AppEvents is a simple interface that allows you to build a more event-drive approach.
 This allows one part of the app to announce that something important has happened, and other parts of the app to "react" without the emitter needing to know anything about the listeners.
 We call sending events "emitting" and listeners "handlers".
-A simple example of where RC uses appEvents is that when an order is created an event is emitted for "orderPlaced".
+A simple example of where OC uses appEvents is that when an order is created an event is emitted for "orderPlaced".
 Currently there is a listener that listens for this event and sends an email.
 But what if you wanted to also send a text and a Slack message?
 Using a listener in your plugin you could listen for this same event and do whatever action you like without need to modify the original code, providing a convenient way of keeping these uncoupled.